Managing Virtual Edges and Virtual Edge Nodes

 Creating Distribution Zones

 The process for creating Distribution Zones is nearly identical to creating Site Labels.
-Start in the Virtual Edge dashboard and navigate to Settings in the top right.
+Start in the Virtual Edges dashboard and navigate to Settings in the top right.

-Next, click on the Distribution Zones tab and click + Create Distribution Zone
+Next, click the Distribution Zones tab and click + Create Distribution Zone.

 Give your DZs a unique name, and create as many as you need by clicking + Create Another Distribution Zone.
-Once you have added your Site Labels, click Create.
+Once you have added your Distribution Zones, click Create.

 Afterwards, your Distribution Zones will appear in the list of DZs, where you can filter and manage them, performing actions such as editing and deleting.
 Note that you can also create new Distribution Zones on the fly while assigning them to VEs, which will be covered in the next section.